• Home

 Decorated gingerbread cookies

-Yes, gingerbread cookies are meant to be eaten, too — not just to be used to build adorable gingerbread houses.
+Yes, gingerbread cookies are meant to be eaten, too â€” not just used to build adorable gingerbread houses.
 Baked the right way, they’re a delicious holiday favorite.
-These cookies truly have the most delicious gingerbread flavor.
-I enjoyed eating them with my morning coffee.

 The texture of gingerbread cutout cookies is not the same as a ginger cookie.
 A chewy ginger cookie is more like a traditional, chewy buttery cookie.
 However, gingerbread cookies are more of a “bread” cookie.
-Think of a biscuit cookie or even something like a biscotti.
-They have a drier texture and are flavorful, lightly sweetened bread cookies.
-They have a spicy flavor to them and smell incredible!

 Gingerbread cookies on a plate